Treppy and travel insurance

 You might also like these

 Most people have dreamed of traveling somewhere, even if it’s to just ‘get away’ from it all.
 Bucket lists include far away destinations as well as tropical beaches and attempting the climbing of Mt.
 Everest.
-Okay, maybe not that adventurous, but suffice it to say, people have always yearned for some type of adventure that includes travel.
-And it would seem that it’s a growing interest that could bring in record sales revenue this next year.
-If you’re in the travel industry, it may be time to look into ways to help others with their dreams as well as adding to your monthly sales goals.
+The truth is, people have and will always yearn for some type of adventure that includes travel.
+If you’re in the travel industry, it may be time to look into ways to help others with their dreams as well as adding to your monthly sales goals by selling travel insurance.

-Due to increasing travel for the upcoming year both internationally and domestically, and the opportunity to earn significant sales percentages on each plan sold, travel and trip insurance can be exciting and lucrative additions to an insurance professional’s portfolio.
+Due to increasing travel both internationally and domestically, and the opportunity to earn significant sales percentages on each plan sold, travel insurance can be exciting and lucrative additions to an insurance professional’s portfolio.
+But what exactly is travel insurance, and why is it an essential for today’s travelers?